Asagiri-class destroyer: Equipment

 The earlier batch was equipped with the OYQ-6 combat direction system (CDS).
 This system employed one AN/UYK-20 computer as the same as the OYQ-5 tactical data processing system of the Hatsuyuki class, but with expanded memories, it can exchange tactical data via Link-11, which the OYQ-5 does not support.
 Later, all OYQ-6 systems were upgraded to the OYQ-7, integrated with the OYQ-101 ASW Direction System.
 All ships of this class were later retrofitted with the terminal for the MOF system, the key operational C4I system of the JMSDF which uses the Superbird SHF-SATCOM.

 The surface-search radars were replaced by OPS-28.
 The air-search radars were updated to OPS-14C in the earlier batch, and in the latter batch, OPS-24 3D radars were introduced.
 This was a maritime version of the land-based J/FPS-3 early-warning radar, and first shipboard active electronically scanned array radar in the world.
 In the latter batch, electronic warfare support measures systems were also replaced by NOLR-8, completely newly developed with emphasis on anti-ship missile defense.

 Its weapon system is basically the same as the Hatsuyuki class except for the minor change on its FCS.
 However, a new SH-60J was installed as a shipboard helicopter, so a large capacity data link device was installed.
 The hangar is enlarged in order to accommodate two helicopters, but only one helicopter is used operationally.

 Ships in the class

-Yamagiri and Asagiri have been converted into training vessels.
+Yamagiri and Asagiri were converted into training vessels for a few years.
+Yamagiri converted again in 2025.